anegg0/doc.palm.readthedocs/docs/Get-Started/Tokens.md

 ---
-Description: How to obtain PALM tokens.
+description: how to obtain palm tokens.
 ---

 # Get PALM tokens